castorini/anserini/docs/experiments-covid-doc2query.md

 |  8 | -         | reciprocal rank fusion(2, 4, 6) | 0.7131 | 1.0000 | 0.6755 | 0.9910 | 0.3036 | 0.5166 | 0.4518
 |  9 | abstract  | UDel qgen + RF                  | 0.8160 | 1.0000 | 0.7787 | 0.9960 | 0.3421 | 0.5249 | 0.4107

-Note that all of the results above can be replicated with the following script:
+Note that all of the results above can be reproduced with the following script:

 ```bash
 $ python src/main/python/trec-covid/download_doc2query_indexes.py --date 2020-07-16